 Kelly J. Devers is vice president of health market strategy and business development at AIR.
+She is also serving as interim deputy director of AIR’s Health Division.
 She has 30 years of experience conducting health services and policy research and is a widely recognized expert in alternative payment models, the organization and delivery of care, and their effects on access, quality, and cost, as well as qualitative and mixed research methods.

 Prior to joining AIR, Dr. Devers served as an advisor to the White House Office on Health Reform, as a senior fellow at the Urban Institute and NORC at the University of Chicago, a vice president for the Lewin Group, and a tenured associate professor at Virginia Commonwealth University.
 She also has worked at the Center for Studying Health System Change and the U.S. Department of Health and Human Services (HHS) Agency for Healthcare Research and Quality (AHRQ), where she received the Secretary’s Award for Distinguished Service (2001) and the AHRQ Administrator’s Citation for Superior Achievement (1999, 2000) and Outstanding Group Performance (1998, 1999).